-Patrick Coleman is a doctoral candidate in the Department of Physics at the University of Illinois at Urbana-Champaign.
+Patrick Coleman received his PhD in Physics from UIUC, and is a tutor at St. John’s College in Annapolis, Maryland.
 He researches synchronization in non-linear dynamical systems.
-He is also part of an interdisciplinary team that studies and improves the way writing is incorporated in STEM curricula.
+He is a former member of WAES, an interdisciplinary team that studies and improves the way writing is incorporated in STEM curricula.

-Gail Scott is a master’s student in the Department of Civil and Environmental Engineering.
-Her research has been focused on performance evaluation of bonded concrete overlays on asphalt pavement and accelerated pavement reconstruction of airfield pavements.
+Gail Scott received her Master’s in the Department of Civil and Environmental Engineering, and is an Owner/Airfield Civil Engineer at JS Engineering, LLC.
+Her research focused on performance evaluation of bonded concrete overlays on asphalt pavement and accelerated pavement reconstruction of airfield pavements.
 She graduated form University of Washington in 2015 with B.S.C.E in Civil Engineering, B.A. in Mathematics and Minor in Chemistry.
 After completing her bachelor’s, she worked as an engineering consultant designing and constructing airfield pavements before returning to complete her master’s degree.

-Nicole Turnipseed is a PhD candidate in the Department of English and the Center for Writing Studies.
+Nicole Turnipseed received her PhD in the Department of English and the Center for Writing Studies, and is a Teaching Assistant Professor in the University Writing Program at the University of Denver.
 She teaches a range of writing courses and helps teachers across disciplines hone their writing pedagogy.
 Her research and teaching focus on developing robust learning environments to support holistic literate development.

-Ryan Ware is a doctoral candidate in Writing Studies primarily interested in cultural-historical theories of writing and human development.
+Ryan Ware has a PhD in Writing Studies from UIUC, and is an Assistant Professor of Writing at Landmark College in Putney, Vermont.
+He is primarily interested in cultural-historical theories of writing and human development.
 He works with STEM educators to integrate writing into their courses at varying scales, and teaches advanced writing courses in rhetorical genre studies.

-John Yoritomo is a Ph.D. candidate in the Physics Department at the University of Illinois Urbana-Champaign.
+John Yoritomo is a Research Physicist at the U.S. Naval Research Laboratory, and received his PhD in Physics at the University of Illinois Urbana-Champaign.
 His research focuses on diffuse field ultrasonics, with applications in non-destructive evaluation and seismology.
 He graduated with a B.S. in physics from the Catholic University of America where his interest in scientific writing began.